-Making assumptions is an easy way to fill in missing information.
-It’s so easy that sometimes our mind does it automatically.
-“I wasn’t invited to Ashley’s cookout this weekend – she must hate me,” or “My coworker has been late to work every day this week, he must be lazy.”
+Making assumptions is an easy way to fill in missing information, and it’s so easy that sometimes our mind does it automatically.
 This can be especially dangerous when we let our assumptions become the foundation for our thinking about a person or situation.
-“I’m not inviting Ashley to any of my upcoming outings” or “If Greg is going to show up late, why should I be on time?”

 Just because someone said something, or a situation appears a certain way, doesn’t mean it’s true.
 A fact is something you know is true and you can prove is true.
 An assumption is something you think is true, but you might be wrong, or you don’t have enough evidence to prove it’s true.